scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 project's efforts are focused towards training students and teachers to use FOSS tools for their curricular activities.
 This also requires development efforts in order to either enhance existing projects or fill in any areas where FOSS tools are lacking.
-There are about 10+ PIs actively involved in various sub-projects.
+There are around ten PIs actively involved in various sub-projects.
 Some of the most active projects are Scilab, Python, eSim (an EDA tool), OpenFOAM, and Osdag (open source design of steel structures).